katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 Always name tasks
 -----------------

 Task names are optional, but extremely useful.
-In its output, Ansible shows you the name of each task it runs.
+In its output, Assible shows you the name of each task it runs.
 Choose names that describe what each task does and why.

 Always mention the state
 ------------------------